Austin Adams (baseball, born 1986): Los Angeles Angels

 On February 10, 2017, the Indians traded Adams to the Los Angeles Angels for a player to be named later or cash considerations.
-He was designated for assignment on April 2, 2017.
-On April 5, he was outrighted from the 40-man roster, and optioned to the Triple-A Salt Lake Bees.
-He elected free agency on November 6, 2017.
+He was designated for assignment on April 2.
+On April 5, Adams cleared waivers and was sent outright to the Triple-A Salt Lake Bees.
+He would pitch in 6 games split between Salt Lake and the rookie–level Orem Owlz, registering a 3.60 ERA with four strikeouts and one save across 5.0 innings pitched.
+Adams elected free agency following the season on November 6.

 Sugar Land Skeeters

 On June 1, 2018, Adams signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.

 Minnesota Twins

 On August 19, 2018, Adams's contract was purchased by the Minnesota Twins, and he was assigned to the Double-A Chattanooga Lookouts.
 He opened the 2019 season with the Rochester Red Wings.
 On May 16, his contract was selected and he was called up to the major league roster. he made his Twins debut on May 18 and pitched 2 scoreless innings.

 Detroit Tigers

 On May 26, 2019, the Detroit Tigers claimed Adams off waivers after the Twins designated him for assignment.
 He made his Tigers debut on June 1.
 On July 7, he was designated for assignment.
 He appeared in 13 games, pitching to a 5.14 ERA.
 He elected free agency on September 30.